 The Military Airlift Command security police presented General Patterson the Order of the Bayonet in January 1988 for his significant contributions to security and the ground defense of air bases.
 The Air Force enlisted force honored him with the Order of the Sword upon retirement.

-Following his 33-year Air Force career, General Patterson has spent the last 19 years promoting the field of air mobility.
-Ranging from speaking at the 2007 Gunship Association reunion to serving as the Airlift/Tanker Association chairman to being an advisory board member of the Jewish Institute for National Security Affairs to being a member of the Air Commando Association, Jolly Green Association, Air Rescue Association and other special operations organizations, General Patterson has carried his legacy of achievement into the 21st Century.
+Following his 33-year Air Force career, General Patterson has continued promoting the field of air mobility.
+Ranging from speaking at the 2007 Gunship Association reunion to serving as the Airlift/Tanker Association (A/TA) chairman to being an advisory board member of the Jewish Institute for National Security Affairs to being a member of the Air Commando Association, Jolly Green Association, Air Res- cue Association and other special operations organizations, General Patterson has carried his legacy of achievement into the 21st Century.
 He also has been instrumental in charitable work as a founding member of the Special Operations Fund which provides college money to families of deceased special operations warriors.
 His credibility has afforded him access to the private sector, as well as the Pentagon and to the people making airlift decisions.
 One of his colleagues said the general went into the only business that still associated him with the airlift business – special ops and the airlift world – in industry and government alike.